 Shamash Alidina is one of the UK’s most well-known mindfulness teachers.

-For him, mindfulness is a passion that has become a job.
-Sharing this passion with others so they can feel more peaceful and focused makes him a very happy man.
+For him, mindfulness is a passion that has become a calling.
+Sharing this passion with others so they can feel more peaceful and joyful makes him a very happy man.
 But how did he get here?

 Shamash was born and raised in North London to Indian parents.